 The fourth reason why Bitcoin has a higher price can be attributed to the growing institutional interest from Wall Street and wealthy professional traders.

 Basically, Bitcoin can only be acquired via unregulated crypto currency exchanges, which is almost always a taboo for institutional investors.
 The only exception is that Bitcoin futures contracts were introduced in December 2017 by CBOE Global Markets and the CME Group, which allowed institutions to bet on the future price of the popular digital tokens.
+Visit infobeat.com, to learn more about BTC futures.
 While CME's number of Bitcoin futures contracts was typically between 3,000 and 4,000 contracts per day before Bitcoin started to rise again, this number doubled in the following weeks and months.
 Although it is unclear whether these bets are predominantly bullish, this suggests that interest in Bitcoin on Wall Street is increasing.

 5. A forthcoming SEC decision on Bitcoin ETFs